EARTH Magazine

 About The Publication:

 “Earth science news magazine.”
-15% freelance.
+25% freelance.
 Welcomes new writers.
 Circ.
-10K.
+15K.
 Monthly.
-Pays on acceptance.
+Pays on final word count/acceptance.
 Publishes ms two months after acceptance.
 Buys exclusive rights.
 No reprints Responds one week.
 Sample copy available online.
-Subscription $19.99 digital, $35 print.
+Subscription $19.99 digital, $45 print.
 Guidelines at website.
-Pays $0.30/word for 300-3000 words.

 Current Needs: